remotethings/tracking-api-csharp/lib/docs/UserApi.md

 <a name="userprototypedestroybyidgeofences"></a>
 # **UserPrototypeDestroyByIdGeofences**
-> void UserPrototypeDestroyByIdGeofences (decimal? fk, string id)
+> void UserPrototypeDestroyByIdGeofences (string id, decimal? fk)

 Delete a related item by id for geofences.